A Close Look at What's Inside the Statue of Liberty

 Stay on this page as we explore what's inside the Statue of Liberty and what you can expect to see during your visit.

-Book Your Statue of Liberty Tickets & Tours
+Book Statue of Liberty tickets, tours, & cruises

 6 hr.